jw35/acp_lobby_screen/widgets.md

           called after
           DOM construction is complete.
 It will normally arrange to
-          populate the widgit.
-This method may take responsibility for subsequently updating the widgit's content, or this could be left to the `reload()` method (see below).
+          populate the widget.
+This method may take responsibility for subsequently updating the widget's content, or this could be left to the `reload()` method (see below).

-        * Optionally a `reload()` method. if present, this will be periodically called after the widgit has been initialised which will typically arrange to update the widgit's content.
+        * Optionally a `reload()` method. if present, this will be periodically called after the widget has been initialised which will typically arrange to update the widget's content.

         The JavaScript can assume the availability of the Jquery library.